Vasectomy reversal: Surgery to undo a vasectomy

 How you prepare

-When considering vasectomy reversal and choosing a surgeon, here are a few of things to consider:
+When considering vasectomy reversal, here are a few of things to think about:

-After choosing a doctor, meet with him or her to discuss the procedure, risks and potential complications.
-Include your partner in this meeting, if possible.
-Don't be afraid to ask questions about how many vasectomy reversals the doctor has done, the type of techniques used and how often the vasectomy reversals have resulted in pregnancy.
+When choosing a doctor, don't be afraid to ask questions about how many vasectomy reversals the doctor has done, the type of techniques used and how often the vasectomy reversals have resulted in pregnancy.
+Also ask about the risks and potential complications of the procedure.

 Make sure you know what steps you need to take before surgery.
 Your doctor will probably ask you to: